-- 4.16 Income returns from the Council's investments of 5.09% were received in the period up to 31 December 2023 (4.72% pooled funds, 4.57% real estate investment trusts) with returns from short term cash deposits with the Debt Management Office (DMO) averaging 5.27%. - 4.17 With the expectation of improved investment returns during the financial year, it was agreed at July Cabinet that any additional investment income above the budgeted level is transferred to a new earmarked reserve ("Treasury Management Risk") to manage higher borrowing costs in the short-term and to mitigate potential changes to the accounting treatment of gains and losses on pooled funds from March 2025. - 4.18 Council approved the Capital Strategy and the Treasury Management Strategy (including the Non-Treasury Management Investment Strategy) at their meeting on 15 February 2023.
+- 4.16 Dividends from the Council's longer-term investments (Pooled funds and Real Estate Investment Trusts) of £0.383m were received in the three quarters of the financial year achieving a return of over 5.15% (pooled funds) and around 2.85% (REIT).
+Interest from short term cash deposits with the Debt Management Office (DMO) was £0.5m by the end of the third quarter due to larger surplus balances than estimated being available to invest and interest rates rising at higher rate than budgeted and remaining high.
+Investment income is forecast to be £0.960m higher than budgeted at the end of the financial year. - 4.17 With the expectation of improved investment returns during the financial year, it was agreed at July Cabinet that any additional investment income above the budgeted level is transferred to a new earmarked reserve ("Treasury Management Risk") to manage higher borrowing costs in the short-term and to mitigate potential changes to the accounting treatment of gains and losses on pooled funds from March 2025. - 4.18 Council approved the Capital Strategy and the Treasury Management Strategy (including the Non-Treasury Management Investment Strategy) at their meeting on 15 February 2023.
 Audit and Governance Committee have responsibility for reviewing and monitoring treasury management arrangements in accordance with the CIPFA Treasury Management Code and receiving performance reports.
-The Council adopted the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice (the CIPFA Code) which requires the Council to approve, as a minimum, treasury management semi-annual and annual outturn reports. - 4.19 The CIPFA Code was updated in 2021 and includes the new requirement, mandatory from 01 April 2023, of quarterly reporting of the treasury management prudential indicators.
-The non-treasury prudential indicators are expected to be included in the Council's usual revenue and capital monitoring reports.
-Section 7 and Annex C of this report provides members with an overview on the non-treasury position.
+The Council adopted the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice (the CIPFA Code) which requires the Council to approve, as a minimum, treasury management semi-annual and annual outturn reports.

-4.20 Audit and Governance Committee considered the mandatory mid-year Treasury Management report at their meeting on 30 November 2023.
+- 4.19 The CIPFA Code was updated in 2021 and includes the new requirement, mandatory from 01 April 2023, of quarterly reporting of the treasury management prudential indicators.
+An overview of the non-treasury management performance is set out in Section 6 of the report (Capital Programme) with Annex B providing further details of the relevant prudential indicators. - 4.20 Audit and Governance Committee considered the mandatory mid-year Treasury Management report at their meeting on 30 November 2023.